 Next: We can pretty much say goodbye to our favorite past time: camping.

 4. Wildfires are becoming frighteningly more common

-This has been one of the worst summers for forest fires in American history.
-The entire Northwest, it seemed, was on fire at one point, and now we have wine country in California at risk with its own recent wildfires causing many areas to evacuate.
+This has been one of the worst years for forest fires in American history.
+The entire Northwest, it seemed, was on fire at one point, and California has also been at risk due to wildfires.
 When the climate changes, so does the ability for the forest, ground, and dead wood to maintain enough moisture to prevent ignition, and thus prevent wildfires.
 The cost to the American taxpayer will surely be higher than ever as we invest resources in putting these fires out.